GoldpawsStuff/SharedMedia_ExocetBlizzard/README.md

 [![discord](https://www.goldpawsstuff.com/shared/img/common/dd-button.png)](https://discord.gg/MUSfWXd)
 [![twitter](https://www.goldpawsstuff.com/shared/img/common/tw-button.png)](https://twitter.com/GoldpawsStuff)

-Adds the Blizzard Exocet font used in their Diablo games to SharedMedia, making it a font choice in addons supporting LibSharedMedia.
+## SharedMedia_ExocetBlizzard
+This addons adds the ExocetBlizzard font to SharedMedia addons which offer font choices, like Recount, Omen and similar.
+Exocet is the font used for most on-screen text in Blizzard's Diablo games, including Diablo II and Diablo III.

+### Features
+- Adds ExocetBlizzardLight and ExocetBlizzardMedium font choices.
+- Supports Western and Cyrillic.
+- Gives a Diablo feeling.

+*Please note CJK languages (CN, TW, KR) are NOT supported by these fonts!*